Note To determine which OneDrive sync client you're using, see the following Microsoft website:

 - Roaming, Mandatory and Temporary Windows profiles aren't supported.
 The OneDrive for Business sync app only supports users who can write to OneDrive for Business application directories.

-Additionally, the OneDrive for Business sync app isn’t supported for client sessions that are hosted on Windows 2008 Terminal Services or Windows 2012 Remote Desktop Services (RDS).
+Additionally, the OneDrive for Business sync app isn’t supported for client sessions that are hosted on Windows 2008 Terminal Services, Windows Server 2012, or Windows Server 2016 Remote Desktop Services (RDS).
 This includes both persistent and non-persistent Virtual Desktop Infrastructure (VDI).

 For the OneDrive for Business sync app to work as designed, the following requirements must be met: